opensearch-project/documentation-website/_search-plugins/caching/tiered-cache.md

 ### Configuring cleanup

-The following table lists the settings related to deletion of stale entries from the cache.
+The following table lists the settings related to the deletion of stale entries from the cache.

 Setting | Data type | Default | Description
 :--- | :--- |:--------| :---